nasa/cumulus/docs/operator-docs/discovery-filtering.md

 collection's `provider_path` as a regular expression to filter contents listed recursively, starting from the default directory.

+Items that fail the filter are ignored.
 An item that passes the filter is handled depending on its type:

-- *Directories* that pass the filter are entered for recursive listing
+- *Directories* that pass the filter are **recurred into** for further recursive listing.
-- *Files* that pass the filter are added to the listed contents returned by the discovery.
+- *Files* that pass the filter are **appended** to the final output returned by the discovery.

 Two example values for `collection.provider_path` are provided below to help explain the recursive filtering algorithm: